JCSDA/jedi-docs/docs/learning/tutorials/level1/hofx_nrt.rst

     ulimit -s unlimited
     ulimit -v unlimited

 Now, the description in the previous section gives us a good idea of what we need to run :math:`H({\bf x})`.
 First, we need :math:`{\bf x}` - the model state.
 In this tutorial we will use background states from the FV3-GFS model with a resolution of c48, as mentioned above.

-Next, we need observations to compare our forecast to.
-Example observations available in this tutorial include (see the `NRT website <http://nrt.jcsda.org>`_ for an explanation of acronyms):

-* Aircraft
-* Sonde
-* Satwinds
-* Scatwinds
-* Vadwind
-* Windprof
-* SST
-* Ship
-* Surface
-* cris-npp
-* cris-n20
-* airs-aqua
-* gome-metopa
-* gome-metopb
-* sbuv2-n19
-* amsua-aqua
-* amsua-n15
-* Amsua-n18
-* amsua-n19
-* amsua-metopa
-* amsua-metopb
-* amsua-metopc
-* iasi-metopa
-* iasi-metopb
-* seviri-m08
-* seviri-m11
-* mhs-metopa
-* mhs-metopb
-* mhs-metopc
-* mhs-n19
-* ssmis-f17
-* ssmis-f18
-* atms-n20
+Next, we need observations and the observation operators needed to simulate them.
+For an overview of the observation operators currently implemented in JEDI, see the `JEDI documentation for UFO <https://jointcenterforsatellitedataassimilation-jedi-docs.readthedocs-hosted.com/en/latest/inside/jedi-components/ufo/obsops.html>`_.

-The script to get these background and observation files is in the container.
+The script to get the background and observation files is in the container.
 But, before we run it, we should find a good place to run our application.
 The ``fv3-bundle`` directory is inside the container and thus read-only, so that will not do.

 So, you'll need to copy the files you need over to your home directory that is dedicated to running the tutorial: